DISCLOSURE: Some of our posts may contain affiliate links which we may receive a commission if you choose to book

 A beach?
 Check!
 A gay beach?
 Check Check!
 A gay nudey beach!
 Triple check!
 Mar Bella is one of our favourite gay beaches in the world.
 Close by is the Chiringuito Begay bar where you can get a refreshing cocktail in between dips in the sea.
 Whether you're feeling bold to go fully nude, or you simply want to hang around in a relaxed environment to rock your new speedos, Mar Bella beach is a must!
 Just be warned, it gets very busy and crowded in the summer months, particularly during the August Circuit Festival.

 The original gay beach in Barcelona, located right in front of W Hotel in Barceloneta.
 Unlike Mar Bella, it's closer to the city centre so is very popular with gay locals, especially on weekends.

 Gay cruising clubs in Barcelona

 Some like to dance.
 Some like to unwind in their hotel.
-Others like to hook up – and that's fine too!
+Others like to mingle with hot boys – and that's fine too!
 When we say that Barcelona caters for everyone, we mean it!
 The cruising clubs more than prove that.
-Whether you're just looking to play around with your sexuality or you're a hardcore fetishist, you can easily find your groove in one of these cruising clubs:
+Whether you're Vanilla or into more exotic stuff, you can easily find your groove in one of these cruising clubs:

 Open Mind is the name of the club and open-minded you should be!
 From its nude parties to its sarong nights, this place is not for the faint of heart.
 Open Mind is only open Thursday to Sunday from 11pm until the early hours of the next morning.
 It is located at Aragón 130.